Azure/bicep-types-az/generated/machinelearningservices/microsoft.machinelearningservices/2020-06-01/types.md

 * **adminPublicKey**: string: Specifies the SSH rsa public key file as a string.
 Use "ssh-keygen -t rsa -b 2048" to generate your SSH key pairs.
 * **adminUserName**: string (ReadOnly): Describes the admin user name.
 * **sshPort**: int (ReadOnly): Describes the port for connecting through SSH.
 * **sshPublicAccess**: 'Disabled' | 'Enabled': State of the public SSH port.
 Possible values are: Disabled - Indicates that the public ssh port is closed on this instance.
 Enabled - Indicates that the public ssh port is open and accessible according to the VNet/subnet policy if applicable.
-Possible values include: 'Enabled', 'Disabled'

 ## Databricks
 ### Properties